Tracy and I did a burning ritual this morning to release things that were holding us back in our lives.

 You can also scatter the ashes on the ground, or bury them.

-Tracy and I then re-lit white sage, and then burned some dried cedar to invite positive energy into our lives.
+Tracy and I then re-lit our sage bundle, and then burned some dried cedar to invite positive energy into our lives.

 You can then finish with a shower or bath and a change of clothes to signify a rebirth – your emergence and liberation from the things that held you back.